DataDog/integrations-core/ssh_check/README.md

 This check lets you monitor SSH connectivity to remote hosts and SFTP response times.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][8] for guidance on applying these instructions.

 ### Installation

 The SSH/SFTP check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server from which you'd like to test SSH connectivity.

 ### Configuration
+#### Host

+Follow the instructions below to configure this check for an Agent running on a host.
+For containerized environments, see the [Containerized](#containerized) section.

 1. Edit the `ssh_check.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
     See the [sample ssh_check.d/conf.yaml][3] for all available configuration options: